lentiancn/gentkit-for-java-jdk17/README/README_en.md

 ## Development Language

-- Java JDK 17
+- Java JDK 17, But if you need to use the old version environment, please proceed to [Java JDK 1.8](https://gitee.com/gentkit/gentkit-for-java-jdk8)

 ## Donate

-If you find our open-source software helpful, please scan the QR code below to buy us a cup of coffee.
-Your support is greatly appreciated! (●'◡'●)
+If the content was helpful to you, feel free to scan the QR code below to buy me a coffee as support!
+Your recognition is the motivation for my creation, thanks so much~ (●'◡'●)

 <div style="display:flex;">
   <img src="../README/Donate/alipay.jpg" alt="Alipay Donation" width="40%" style="width:40%;">